ramamet/NSE_ShinyApp/README.md

 ## NIFTY options CALL/PUT analysis
 ##Introduction

-nifty_ShinyApp is a fully featured promise Rstudio shiny app with focus on webscraping Call/Put options price and visualization
+nifty_ShinyApp is a fully featured promise Rstudio shiny app with focus on webscraping Call/Put options price and visualization. <br />
 See the Code structure for further documentation, references and instructions.
-See the screenshot of the App here.
+See the screenshot of the App here. <br />
---

 ##Code structure

 There are three stages to make a shiny app  <br />